Skip to main content

 • Government Support: R3.8B annual APDP incentives driving public sector involvement

-• Skills Development: Extensive government-funded training programs
+• Skills Development: Extensive government-funded training

 Government Automotive Procurement Categories